sjsyrek/maryamyriameliamurphies.js/README.md

 ## How to Install

-1. Copy and paste the code.
+* Copy and paste the code.
 Go nuts.
-2. `git clone` this repo, `npm install && npm run compile`, and `import` it into your projects.
+* `git clone` this repo, `npm install && npm run compile`, and `import` it into your projects.
-3. [Install with npm](https://www.npmjs.com/package/maryamyriameliamurphies) locally `npm install maryamyriameliamurphies` or globally `npm -g maryamyriameliamurphies`.
+* [Install with npm](https://www.npmjs.com/package/maryamyriameliamurphies) locally `npm install maryamyriameliamurphies` or globally `npm -g maryamyriameliamurphies`.

-If you clone this repo and have npm, ES2015 to ES5 transpiling, linting, and testing are automated through the following commands:
+## How to use with npm

-- `npm test` - run mocha using babel on all files imported into `/test/index.js`
+- `npm test` Run mocha tests on all files imported into `./test/index.js`.
-- `npm run compile` - run babel on `/source/index.js` and output to `/distribution/index.js`
+- `npm run compile` Run babel on `./source/index.js` and output to `./distribution/index.js`.
-- `npm run build` - compile and test
+- `npm run build` Test and compile.
-- `npm run lint` - run eslint on all files imported into `/source/index.js`
+- `npm run lint` - Run eslint on all files imported into `/source/index.js`.

 These commands require certain npm packages.
 See below.